 - Right to object to/oppose the processing of your personal data.

-If you wish to invoke your privacy rights, please open https://app.commuty.net/settings/privacy in a web browser.
+If you wish to invoke your privacy rights, please and visit the privacy page:

-In addition, you can always, via your personal account, update, modify and/or verify your personal data which you were required to submit when creating your (demo) account.
+In addition, you can always, via your personal account, update, modify and/or verify your personal data which you were required to submit when creating your account.

-Update App Privacy Declaration
+Update Application Privacy Declaration

 Other websites